- Introducing Elasticsearch Service

 - If Enterprise Search is left at the default size, and has no engines or sources configured for an extended period, it will be automatically disabled.
 This occurs whether autoscaling is enabled or not.
 Reactivate the service by editing the Enterprise Search settings for your deployment under Cloud > Deployments > your-deployment > Edit.

 - ELSER deployments do not scale automatically.
-Refer to this limitation item for more information.
+For more information, refer to ELSER and Trained model autoscaling.

 Enable or disable autoscaling